yesfabime/analytics-warehouse/2-arch-principles-tenet/why-need-arch-tenet/why-need-arch-tenet.md

 I think, at the latest, this huge number convinced you that Team C’s way was a blind lane.
 Overall, I hope that the example could emphasize how important an architectural tenet is.
 The reason why I choose this very easy situation is to showcase the core message.
 In the next section we will go into more details with a real life example of an off-road and a blind lane situation.

-# Real life App with a tenet
-TODO

-# Strategies to avoid blind-lanes
-TODO